Skip to main content

 mg to mcg to ml to units

-Every peptide dose calculation follows the same chain: you start with milligrams on the vial label, convert to micrograms if needed, figure out how many milliliters of reconstituted solution that corresponds to, then translate milliliters into units on your insulin syringe.
+Every peptide dose calculation follows the same chain: begin with milligrams on the vial label, convert to micrograms if needed, determine how many milliliters of reconstituted solution that corresponds to, then translate milliliters into units on an insulin syringe.

 Here is the relationship: